How to Travel to Tibet From Australia?

 Sydney To Tibet via Kathmandu

-From Australia, the second viable way to Tibet from Australia is via Kathmandu, Nepal.
-From Kathmandu, you can either board a flight from Kathmandu to Tibet or take an overland trip from Kathmandu to Lhasa.
+From Australia, the second viable way to Tibet is via Kathmandu, Nepal.
+From Kathmandu, you can either board a flight to Tibet or take an overland trip to Lhasa.

-If you are coming from Sydney, your other viable option to reach Tibet aside from that of mainland China is via Kathmandu, Nepal.
+If you are coming from Sydney, your other viable option to reach Tibet, aside from that of mainland China is via Kathmandu, Nepal.
 Since Tibet is under the jurisdiction of the Chinese Government, flights coming from mainland China are considered domestic flights to Tibet.
-Hence, the only direct international flights to Tibet are those coming from the country of Nepal.
-Flights from Sydney to Kathmandu usually take around 21 hours and 8 minutes with stopovers either in KUL, DOH, AUH, or BKK.
+Hence, the only direct international flights to Tibet come from Nepal.
+Flights from Sydney to Kathmandu usually take around 21 hours and 8 minutes, with stopovers either in KUL, DOH, AUH, or BKK.

-Due to the China visa-free policy, right now Australians can be exempted from China Group Visa till 31 Dec 2025.
+Due to the China visa-free policy, right now Australians can be exempted from the China Group Visa till 31 December 2025.

 - You will be required to get a Group Tourist Visa and Tibet Travel Permit before you can travel to Tibet.
 The upsides of traveling by plane to Lhasa include getting the chance to get a bird’s eye view of the peak of Mount Everest.
 Moreover, it is the fastest way from Kathmandu to Lhasa.